nordic-institute/X-Road/doc/Sidecar/security_server_sidecar_user_guide.md

     b3031affa4b7   niis/xroad-security-server-sidecar:<image tag>   "/root/entrypoint.sh"   10 minutes ago      Up 10 minutes  ...       <container name>
     ```

-2. Ensure from the command line that the X-Road services are running in the container:
+2. Ensure from the command line that the X-Road services are running in the container.
+On the `full` image:
     ```bash
-    docker exec -t <container name> supervisorctl status cron                             RUNNING   pid 557, uptime 0:07:44
+    docker exec -t <container name> supervisorctl status cron                                     RUNNING   pid 1137, uptime 0:00:45
+    openbao                                  RUNNING   pid 1133, uptime 0:00:45
-    postgres                         RUNNING   pid 552, uptime 0:07:44
+    postgres                                 RUNNING   pid 1135, uptime 0:00:45
+    xroad-opmonitor                          RUNNING   pid 1136, uptime 0:00:45
+    xroad-proxy-ui-api                       RUNNING   pid 1142, uptime 0:00:45
+    xroad-secret-store-gate                  EXITED    Sep 01 02:28 AM
-    xroad-addon-messagelog           RUNNING   pid 558, uptime 0:07:44
+    xroad-services:xroad-auxiliary-service   RUNNING   pid 1325, uptime 0:00:43
-    xroad-autologin                  EXITED    Dec 19 01:18 PM
-    xroad-confclient                 RUNNING   pid 553, uptime 0:07:44
+    xroad-services:xroad-confclient          RUNNING   pid 1323, uptime 0:00:43
-    xroad-monitor                    RUNNING   pid 554, uptime 0:07:44
+    xroad-services:xroad-ds-control-plane    RUNNING   pid 1326, uptime 0:00:43
-    xroad-opmonitor                  RUNNING   pid 555, uptime 0:07:44
+    xroad-services:xroad-ds-identity-hub     RUNNING   pid 1329, uptime 0:00:43
-    xroad-proxy                      RUNNING   pid 560, uptime 0:07:44
+    xroad-services:xroad-monitor             RUNNING   pid 1324, uptime 0:00:43
-    xroad-proxy-ui-api               RUNNING   pid 561, uptime 0:07:44
+    xroad-services:xroad-proxy               RUNNING   pid 1339, uptime 0:00:43
-    xroad-signer                     RUNNING   pid 556, uptime 0:07:44
+    xroad-services:xroad-signer              RUNNING   pid 1335, uptime 0:00:43
     ```
+    `slim` runs the same `openbao`, `xroad-secret-store-gate`, `postgres`, `cron`, `xroad-proxy-ui-api` and the
+    `xroad-services` group's `xroad-signer`/`xroad-confclient`/`xroad-proxy`, and nothing else.

+    `xroad-secret-store-gate` is a one-shot program: it unseals the secret store and releases the gated
+    `xroad-services` group, then exits — `EXITED` with exit status `0` is its expected steady state, not a failure.
+    If it cannot confirm the store is unsealed, it leaves the `xroad-services` group stopped and exits nonzero;
+    supervisord re-runs it until the store becomes usable, and the container stays unhealthy meanwhile.

 3. Ensure that you can open the admin user interface URL `https://127.0.0.1:<admin port>` in a web browser.
 To log in, use the credentials you set during the installation (\<admin user>, \<admin password>).
 While the user interface is still starting up, the web browser may display a connection refused -error.

+4. Check that the container itself reports healthy — Docker's own `HEALTHCHECK` probes the proxy's liveness endpoint
+   and does not require the server to be initialized:
+    ```bash
+    docker ps --filter "name=<container name>"
+    CONTAINER ID   IMAGE                                            COMMAND                 CREATED         STATUS                   PORTS     NAMES b3031affa4b7   niis/xroad-security-server-sidecar:<image tag>   "/root/entrypoint.sh"   10 minutes ago  Up 10 minutes (healthy)  ...       <container name>
+    ```
+   See [Health Checks](#211-health-checks) for what "healthy" means before the server has been initialized.

 ### 2.5 Using an External Database

-For full compatibility, the external database must be PostgreSQL version 16 (for example backup and restore does not work if the version differs).
+For full compatibility, the external database must be PostgreSQL version 18 (for example backup and restore does not work if the version differs).
 When starting the container, provide the external database server hostname, server port, and superuser credentials (for creating the necessary users and tables) as parameters.
 For example: